RiansyahTohamba/coding-notes/ferme/alves2010.md

 ide paragraf 4 = diuji ke 100 OO source code

 # 1. Introduction
-6 paragraf
-ide paragraf 1 =
-ide paragraf 2 =
-ide paragraf 3 =
-ide paragraf 4 =
-ide paragraf 5 =
-ide paragraf 6 =
+5 paragraf
+ide paragraf 1 = Kemunculan metric dan Manfaatnya ide paragraf 2 = Metric masih belum efektif digunakan untuk decision making ide paragraf 3 = Agar efektif, metric diberikan thresholds.
+Validitas thresholds yg ada masih pada jenis software tertentu ide paragraf 4 = requirement dari method yg dibuat ide paragraf 5 = struktur paper
+==
+Opiniku
 Meaningless Threshold
-Scope of validity existing thresholds sempit, dikarenakan
-1. experience : cuman software yang tuliskan oleh sang pembobot thresholds
+Scope of validity existing thresholds sempit, dikarenakan experience, cuman software yang tuliskan oleh sang pembobot thresholds.
-2.

 # 2. Related Work
 Beberapa methodology for derivating thresholds

 ## A. Thresholds derived from experience

 ### Definition
 McCabe experience

 ### Dis-advantage
 Scope of validity, bisa jadi untuk software jenis tersebut (CRUD), memang CDISP tidak boleh lebih dari 20 (CDISP < 20), tapi untuk software jenis lain tidak apa-apa CDISP lebih dari 20
+1. difficult to reproduce or generalize these results.
+2. the lack of scientific support can lead to perselisihan mengenai nilai thresholds yang disepakati

+### Against Alves Method
+apa ya?

 ## B. Thresholds from metric analysis

-### Definition
-proposed by Erni
+### Erni Method
+Karin Erni from ABB, using mean and std deviasi to derivate T.
+T = µ + σ  atau  T = µ − σ
+Baik nilai T yang tinggi atau rendah mengindikasikan bahwa ada masalah.

+This methodology is a common statistical technique which, when data is normally distributed, identifies 16% of the observations.

-### Dis-advantage
+#### Dis-advantage
+1. Not analyze the underlying distribution, and
+2. only apply it to one system (albeit using three releases).

-1.
+1. distribusi metric tidaklah normal
+Beberapa software punya metric yang berbeda, misal
+10 % code (CBO < 20)
+10 %
+10 % code  (CBO > 20 < 40)
+10 %
+jadi sebaran metric tidak merata,skew.

+Metode erni akan salah mengira sebuah kode bermasalah dikarenakan masuk 16 % observations, padahal kode itu baik-baik saja.

+For metrics with high values and high variability, this methodology will identify less than 16% of code, while for metrics with low values or low variability, this methodology will identify more than 16% of code.

+#### Against Alves Method
+In contrast, our approach does not make assumption about data normality.
+Moreover, we apply our methodology to 100 projects, both proprietary and open-source.

+### French Method
+French using Chebyshev’s inequality yg tak terbatas untuk distribution normal saja

+#### Dis-advantage
+This methodology is sensitive to large numbers or outliers.
+For metrics with high range or high variation, this technique will identify a smaller percentage of observations than its theoretical maximum. misal

+#### Against Alves Method
+1. alves derive thresholds from benchmark data and
+2. such is resilient to high variation of data our outliers.
+3. French 'only' use 8 software (C++ dan ADA), alves use 100 software

 ## C. Thresholds using error models

 ### Definition

 ### Dis-advantage

+### Against Alves Method
+apa ya?

 ## D. Thresholds using cluster techniques
 ### Definition